 Your cardiac rehab program is designed to meet your needs.
-Your program may last from six weeks to more than a year.
+Your plan may last from six weeks to more than a year.

 The goal of cardiac rehab is to help ease your symptoms and make your heart as healthy as possible.
 Your program may include:

 - Exercise.
-This makes you more fit, and helps your heart work better.
+Staying active makes you more fit and helps your heart work better.

-- Classes to help you change your lifestyle and habits.
-For example, your doctor may prescribe classes and support to help you quit smoking.
-Or you may take a nutrition class to learn how to eat better.
+- Classes.
+Learn important lifestyle changes and pick up healthier habits.
+For example, your doctor may prescribe courses and support to help you quit smoking.
+You may be encouraged to take a nutrition class to learn how to eat healthier.

 - Stress management.
 You will learn how to manage stress to lower your anxiety.

 - Counseling.
-This will help you learn about your specific condition and how to live with it.
+Participate in specialized counseling sessions that will help you learn about your specific condition and how to live with it.

 Sanford Health News

 High blood pressure is more serious than you may think

 Often coming without symptoms, high blood pressure can have deadly results